linkedin/DuaLip/docs/solver/index.rst

     & x_i \in \mathcal{C}_i \;\; \text{for all}\; = 1,\ldots, I
   \end{array}

-where :math:`\gamma > 0` controls the tradeoff of between problem approximation and the smoothness of the dual objective function.
+where :math:`\gamma > 0` controls the tradeoff between problem approximation and the smoothness of the dual objective function.
-To make the above problem amenable to first order methods, we consider the Lagrangian dual,
+To make the above problem amenable to first order methods, we consider the Lagrangian dual:

 .. math::
     g_{\gamma}(\lambda) = \min_{x \in \mathcal C} ~~ \left\{ c^T x + \frac{\gamma}{2} x^T x + \lambda^T(Ax-b) \right\},